sairamchilukamari/MULTITHREADED-CHAT-APPLICATION/README.md

 MENTOR NAME: NEELA SANTHOSH KUMAR

-Here is a 600-word description of a **Multithreaded Chat Application** project, including what

-technologies are typically used to develop it and an overview of how it works:

-## **Multithreaded Chat Application – Project Description**

 A **Multithreaded Chat Application** is a software system that allows multiple users to communicate with each other in real time over a network.
 This project demonstrates key concepts in networking, multithreading, and client-server architecture.
 It is commonly developed using programming languages and libraries that support concurrency and network communication, such as **Java**, **Python**, or **C#**.